jsonld-java/jsonld-java/README.md

 JSONLD-JAVA
 ===========

-This is a Java implementation of the [JSON-LD specification](http://json-ld.org/).
+This is a Java implementation of the [JSON-LD specification](http://www.w3.org/TR/json-ld/) and the [JSON-LD-API specification](http://www.w3.org/TR/json-ld-api/).

 USAGE
 =====